If you think you may have a lily leaf beetle infestation, removing these beetles from your plants is crucial.

 Signs of Lily Beetles

 You might notice holes in the leaves of your lily plants.
-If you look closely, you can sometimes see the bright red and shiny beetles crawling around on plants.
+Looking closely, you can sometimes see the bright red and shiny beetles crawling around on the plants.

 Tiny orange-red eggs might also be visible on the underside of the leaves.